Agate Beach Golf Course

 After a very pleasant visit, we made our way to the first tee where a slight dogleg left takes you directly away from the ocean.
 While the course does not offer the player views of the ocean, the wind is a constant reminder that mother nature is not far away.
 And in case you may have forgotten, the second hole turns you 180 degrees back around, and quickly re-introduces you to the wind.

 For some reason, the par 4 7th reminded us of a shorter version of the 16th at Pebble Beach.
 A short dogleg right that goes a little downhill, and then turns the corner to an uphill green.
-Maybe it was because we played it well off the tee and hit a wedge to about 6 feet and sunk the putt for birdie, same as at Pebble!
+Maybe it was because we played it well off the tee and hit a wedge to about 6 feet and sunk the putt for a birdie, same as at Pebble!

 The fairways at Agate Beach are lined with low windswept pines that hug the ground and fit perfectly to the course.
 Playing to a par of 36, and coming in at just under 3000 yards, it is a beautiful course that isn’t trying to be something that it’s not.

-I can remember playing golf here in the summer with my mother and father as I was kid.
+I can remember playing golf here in the summer with my mother and father as I was a kid.
 It’s a perfect place and we would recommend a stop.
 You surely won’t find a warmer welcome in golf!

 Agate Beach is located just north of Newport, which is a great little town itself.
 And the surrounding area offers some of the most beautiful parts of the Oregon Coast we’ve ever been to.